alumnium-hq/alumnium.github.io/src/content/docs/docs/getting-started/writing-first-test.md

 ---
-title: Writing Test
+title: Writing First Test
-description: How to write a test with Alumnium
+description: Write AI-powered automated tests with Alumnium.
+Learn how to integrate Selenium, configure AI models, and run reliable browser tests.
 ---

 Let's see how we can write a simple test that would open Google, search for "Selenium", ensure that search results are loaded, and mention the Selenium browser automation tool.